gshotwell/blog/content/post/2022-01-11-ms-covid/index.en-us.md

 Whenever there's a new Covid variant there's a period of several months where we don't really know anything about the variant, but everyone is still freaking out about it.
 All of the information at that point falls outside of the constructive worry spectrum.
 If you don't really know whether a variant is different enough to change your decisions, there's no point in really worrying about it.
-As a result, the resilient thing to do is to just ignore it and trust that you can come back in a month or two and not really miss anything.
+As a result, the resilient thing to do is to just not worry about it and trust that you can come back in a month or two and not really miss anything.

 # Things are never going back to how they were